 Orthopedic beds are designed especially for dogs with arthritis or other orthopedic problems.
 Made with high-quality thick foam, these beds provide extra support for your dog's body and put less stress on joints.
 Though comfortable for any type of dog, seniors and very thin dogs will especially benefit from orthopedic beds.
 Like standard beds, they are available in a wide variety of colors, sizes, and shapes.

 Dog beds are often made especially to fit kennels and crates of many shapes and sizes.
 This can be much more practical than bulky blankets, but more comfortable that papers or thin disposable pads.
-Some companies manufacture water resistant beds or bed that are easier to clean.
+Some companies manufacture water-resistant beds or beds that are easier to clean.
 If your dog spends a significant amount of time in a kennel or crate, a bed is essential.

 Kennel/crate beds are suitable for all types of dogs.
 Older or thin, bony dogs should always have beds in their kennels or crates.

 Many companies make beds that are raised off the floor.
-Some are standard, nest, orthopedic beds or even mattresses inside a raised frame.
-Frames may be made of wood, wicker, metal or plastic.
-Other raised beds are actually designed to look like dog-sized sofas, even down to the smallest detail.
-Imagine it—you could actually match your dog's furniture to your own!
+Some are standard, nest, orthopedic beds, or even mattresses inside a raised frame.
+Frames may be made of wood, wicker, metal, or plastic.
+Other raised beds are designed to look like dog-sized sofas, even down to the smallest detail.
+Imagine it—you could match your dog's furniture with your own!
 One benefit of a raised bed is that it keeps a bit of distance between a cold, dirty floor and your dog.
-Plus, insects have a... bit farther to go before they invade your dog's bed.
+Plus, insects have a bit farther to go before they invade your dog's bed.

-Raised dog beds may not be appropriate for dogs with orthopedic problems or breeds prone to back problems, like Dachshunds.
+Raised dog beds may not be appropriate for dogs with orthopedic problems or breeds prone to back problems, such as dachshunds.
 Jumping to and from the bed could cause harm or discomfort.

 Want to give your dog an extra-warm place to snuggle up?
 Heated dog beds are a great way to do this.
 When combined with orthopedic features, heated beds can be highly therapeutic for dogs with achy joints.
 These beds work like heating pads or electric blankets.
 Though designed with safety features to protect your dog, always to be sure to follow the manufacturer's instructions.